Light in correlated disordered media: Introduction

 In this review, we will introduce the key concepts and techniques in the study of light in correlated disordered media, assess the current state of knowledge on the topic, and define the main challenges that lie ahead of us.
-Compared to existing reviews on correlated disorder and disorder engineering in optics and photonics~\cite{wiersma2013disordered, shi2013amorphous, yu2020engineered, wang2020dependent}, we provide here a broader view on the field and sufficient technical details for the readers who wish dive into it, be it from the theoretical or experimental side.
-This article is also an attempt to bridge the gap between different research fields for which excellent textbooks already exist, namely on random heterogeneous materials~\cite{torquato2013random}, multiple light scattering in complex media~\cite{tsang2001scattering, sheng2006introduction, akkermans2007mesoscopic, carminati2021book} and periodic photonic crystals~\cite{joannopoulos2011photonic}, and which may serve as complementary literature.
+Compared to existing reviews on correlated disorder and disorder engineering in optics and photonics~\cite{wiersma2013disordered, shi2013amorphous, yu2020engineered, wang2020dependent, cao2022harnessing}, we provide here a broader view on the field and sufficient technical details for the readers who wish to dive into it, be it from the theoretical or experimental side.
+This article is also an attempt to bridge the gap between different research fields for which excellent textbooks already exist, namely on random heterogeneous materials~\cite{torquato2013random}, multiple light scattering in complex media~\cite{tsang2001scattering, sheng2006introduction, akkermans2007mesoscopic, carminati2021principles} and periodic photonic crystals~\cite{joannopoulos2011photonic}, and which may serve as complementary literature.
 We focus on two and three-dimensional dielectric materials, intentionally leaving aside one-dimensional dielectric structures (i.e., layered media)~\cite{izrailev2012anomalous} and metallic nanostructures~\cite{shalaev2002optical}.
-We also do not discuss the very fertile fields of metamaterials and metasurfaces, which show some apparent similarities with the present topic in terms of theoretical models and concepts~\cite{mackay2015modern}, yet with different scopes of application.
+Quasicrystalline media, which are non-periodic, yet deterministic structures, are not discussed explicitly here, despite many conceptual overlaps discussed at length, for instance, by \citet{dalnegro2022waves}.
+We also do not discuss the very fertile fields of metamaterials and metasurfaces, which show some apparent similarities with the present topic in terms of theoretical models and concepts~\cite{mackay2020modern}, yet with different scopes of application.
+Finally, certain concepts discussed here relate to transport theory in correlated, \textit{stochastic} media, where spatial correlations take place on scales larger than the wavelength and do not give rise to interferences.
+This article only covers a tiny portion of the vast literature on the topic, which has been instead meticulously reviewed by~\citet{deon2022hitchhiker}.